Judo-Iran judoka pressured not to fight Israeli, refuses to return home

 The IJF said Mollaei had been repeatedly ordered to withdraw from fights to avoid the chance of bouts with Israelis, both by the country's National Olympic Committee and the government, and that security personnel had been sent to his home in Iran.
 "A few minutes prior to the (quarter-final) contest, the Iranian coach received a call from his country," the IJF said on its website.
 "On the other side of the line, the Iranian first deputy minister of sport, Davar Zani, gave him the order to withdraw Mollaei from the competition to avoid a potential contest between Iran and Israel."

-The IJF said the president of the Iranian national Olympic Committee then also contacted Mollaei ahead of his semi-final, which the athlete lost, to tell him to pull out.
-AT RISK
+The IJF said the president of the Iranian National Olympic Committee then also contacted Mollaei ahead of his semi-final, which the athlete lost, to tell him to pull out.

 "Saeid Mollaei is currently under risk and the IJF is looking forward to finding the best solution to allow a champion to continue to do what he does best: to compete no matter what and without any kind of discrimination," the IJF statement said.
-The International Olympic Committee said it would look into the matter.
-"After learning about the case, the IOC has requested a full report from IJF," a brief IOC statement said.
-"Based on this report we will further evaluate the situation."

-Iran's Olympic committee could not be reached for a comment.
-This is not the first time athletes from Arab nations or Iran have been ordered to pull out or refuse to compete with Israeli athletes in Olympics or other international competitions.
+Neither the Iranian Olympic Committee nor the International Olympic Committee could be immediately reached for comment.

 Also Read: Judo-Iran judoka pressured not to fight Israeli, refuses to return